humanmade/altis-cloud/docs/build-scripts/private-dependencies.md

 2. Add this private key as a [build secret](../variables-secrets.md)

-   If your key is longer than 4096 characters, you will not be able to store it in a build secret.
+   **Note:** If your key is longer than 4096 characters, you will not be able to store it in a build secret.
 Instead, you can store a shorter secret and use this to encrypt your key, then commit this file to your repository - `.config` is a convenient place to put this file.

 3. Configure the Git host to provide access to your private dependencies using this key; these instructions depend on your Git host.